San Jose Dog Bites Lawyer

 How much will a Personal Injury Attorney Cost?

-For our personal injury clients in San Jose, there are no upfront legal fees.
-You only pay us if we win or settle your case, which means there is no financial risk to you.
+For personal injury cases in San Jose, you pay no legal fees upfront.
+Our firm only gets paid when we win or settle your case, so hiring us comes with zero financial risk for you.

 What if the dog’s owner denies responsibility?

-However, there are a few exceptions to this rule.
-An owner's liability could be reduced or completely erased if the injured person was trespassing on private property or had provoked the dog.
-Because the context of the incident is so important, understanding these nuances is key for anyone dealing with a dog bite case in San Jose.
+There are a few exceptions, however.
+An owner's liability might be lessened or even dismissed entirely if the person who was bitten was trespassing on private property or provoked the dog.
+Because the specific circumstances are so important, navigating a dog bite claim in San Jose can be complex, and understanding these nuances is key.

 How long do I have to take legal action after a dog bite?